SabyasachiBanik/VFL-GNN/README.md

 pip install -r requirements.txt
 ```

-Dependency versions are scripted in [`requirements.txt`](./requirements.txt).
-The pinned stack targets **Python 3.8–3.9**.
+Dependency versions are scripted in [`requirements.txt`](./requirements.txt), targeting **Python 3.8–3.9**.
 Experiments were run on an **NVIDIA RTX 4090 (24 GB, CUDA 12.4)** with PyTorch.

 ## Datasets

-VFL-GNN is evaluated on six datasets spanning image, human-activity, healthcare, emotion, and multimedia domains. **No raw data is committed**: each dataset is downloaded from its public source and loaded, preprocessed, and vertically partitioned inside the corresponding `models/` script.
-See [`datasets/README.md`](./datasets/README.md) for full provenance and per-dataset details.
+VFL-GNN is evaluated on six datasets spanning image, human-activity, healthcare, emotion, and multimedia domains.
+Each dataset is downloaded from its public source and loaded, preprocessed, and vertically partitioned inside the corresponding `models/` script.
+Please refer to [`datasets/README.md`](./datasets/README.md) for more details.

 | Dataset | Domain | Clients | Samples | Task | Source |
 |---|---|---|---|---|---|